nanoboot/bit-backup/README.md

  * https://github.com/ambv/bitrot
  * https://github.com/laktak/chkbit-py

-#### File .bibignore
+#### File .bitbackupignore

-You can create file .bibignore containing the names of the files/directories you wish to ignore
+You can create file .bitbackupignore containing the names of the files/directories you wish to ignore
-* .bibignore is similar to Git file .gitignore
+* .bitbackupignore is similar to Git file .gitignore
 * each line should contain exactly one name
 * lines starting with # are skipped
 * you may use Unix shell-style wildcards

-#### File .bib.sqlite3
+#### File .bitbackup.sqlite3

 An SQLite database created and managed automatically by bit-backup.

-#### File .bib.sqlite3.sha512
+#### File .bitbackup.sqlite3.sha512

-Last calculated hash sum of file ".bib.sqlite3"
+Last calculated hash sum of file ".bitbackup.sqlite3"

 ### Feature 2 : Backup of files